 "It is axiomatic that we should construe and interpret statutes 'in such a manner as to avoid any serious constitutional problems."
 Easton v.
 Hurita, 290 Or.
 689, 694 (1981) cited by Bernstein Bros. v.
 Dep't of Revenue, 294 Or.
 614, 621 (1983).
 This court has attempted to follow the axiom, but simply cannot avoid the serious constitutional problems with Ballot Measure 114.
-This court finds the permit-to-purchase facially unconstitutional unable to applied in a constitutional way under any factual circumstances.
+This court finds the permit-to-purchase facially unconstitutional creating an inability for it to be applied in a constitutional way under any factual circumstances.